dantswain/thrash/README.md

 ```

 According to these results, Thrash is about 5x faster for
-serialization and about 18x faster for deserialization.
+serialization and about 18x faster for deserialization compared to the
+official Erlang library.

 ## Usage